-Debra Nakatomi has been a director on the Board of The California Wellness Foundation since September 2014 and was elected chair in December 2016.
+Debra Nakatomi has been a director on the Board of The California Wellness Foundation since September 2014 and served as chair in 2017 and 2018.
 Nakatomi is president of Nakatomi & Associates, a Santa Monica-based communications firm dedicated to advancing social change and promoting equity and awareness initiatives for nonprofit, public and private organizations committed to social good.
 As an advisor to CEOs and executive teams, the firm designs communications and culture change initiatives.

 Nakatomi has more than 30 years of experience in community education, public affairs and communications serving organizations committed to building philanthropy for women and girls, promoting health equity and advancing wellness for underserved communities.
 Nakatomi is chair-elect of the Little Tokyo Service Center Community Development Corporation and former board secretary and international commissioner for Girl Scouts of the USA.
 She previously served as vice chair of Asian Pacific Islander American Health Forum and chair of the Los Angeles Women’s Foundation.